inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 For Local Spark
 `http://localhost:4040/jobs/`

-If not working on your local machine, you can still access the Spark UI by forwarding port 4040. <br>
+If not working on your local machine, you can still access the Spark Master UI by forwarding port 4040. <br>

 _Note: The 3rd party resource maangers like YARN and Kubernetes also provide web based UIs with dashboards and tools for monitoring and managing the cluster and its applications._